KittyGiraudel/sass-guidelines/index.md

 The most common mistake I can think of regarding numbers in Sass, is thinking that units are just some strings that can be safely appended to a number.
 While that sounds true, that is certainly not how units work.
 Think of units as algebraic symbols.

 To add a unit to a number, you have to multiply this number by *1 unit*.
-Adding *0 member of that unit* also works.

 {% highlight scss %}
 $value: 42;